yugokato/pytest-data-loader/README.md

 ### 3. Parametrize files in a directory — `@parametrize_dir`

-`@parametrize_dir` is a directory loader that dynamically parametrizes the decorated test function with the contents of the files stored in the specified directory.
-The test function will then receive the content of each file as loaded data for the current test.
+`@parametrize_dir` is a directory loader that dynamically parametrizes the decorated test function with the contents of files in the specified directory.
+Each file's content is passed to the test function as a separate parameter.

 ```python
 # test_something.py